Planning a Group Wine Tour in Walla Walla

 When to Book: - Small groups (weekdays): 1 week ahead - Small groups (weekends): 2 weeks ahead - Medium groups: 3-4 weeks ahead - Large groups: 1-2 months ahead - Event weekends: As early as possible

-What to Tell Them: - Exact group size - Date and preferred time - Any special occasions (birthday, bachelor/ette) - Dietary restrictions for food pairings - Experience level of the group
+What to Tell Them: - Exact group size - Date and preferred time - Any special occasions (birthday, anniversary, celebration) - Dietary restrictions for food pairings - Experience level of the group

 Pro Tips: - Book your "must-visit" wineries first - Have backup options in case first choices are full - Confirm reservations 2-3 days before